Nastel/gocypher-cybench-junit/cybench-t2b-agent/dev_notes.md

     * Make skip with reason: throw exception with message from annotation
     * Large reports
 * **P3** tasks (optional at all):
-    * Make compilation using java API instead of calling `javac` process
     * Make gradle plugin
     * Make maven plugin
     * Add arguments for shell script to define flow: `-tc` - transform and compile, `-r jmh` - run using JMH runner, `-r cyb` - run using